singnet/dev-portal/docs/ai-developers/etcdsetup.md

 # Hero section
 title: AI Developers
 ---

 # SETTING UP ETCD CLUSTER

-Starting an etcd cluster statically requires that each member knows another in the cluster.
-In that regard, we should know the public and private ips of the machines well ahead before setting up the cluster.
+Starting an etcd cluster normally requires each member to be familiar with other members in the cluster.
+Also, you need to determine in advance the public and private IP addresses of the system before setting up the cluster.

-The public and private ips of these machines are used to generate the server, client and peer certificates.
-Using these certificates, the cluster will be setup with TLS Authentication enabled.
+To generate the server, client and peer certificates, use the public and private IP addresses of these machines.
+Using these certificates, the cluster will be setup with Transport Layer Service (TLS) Authentication enabled.

-This document considers to deploy three node etcd cluster.
+This document considers deploying three node etcd cluster.

 Following are the example nodes for our reference.